Next HMSR-TAC: HMSR Workshop, Spring 2020:

 Hydraulic Mines and Mine Features: Of the approximately 20 million pounds of mercury imported from the Coast Range to the Sierra Nevada for use in gold processing, an estimated 10-13 million pounds were lost to the environment.
 Hydraulic mine operations were associated with the highest levels of mercury loss.
 At the denuded sites of these mines, inorganic mercury adsorbs to fine silts and clays, which erode and become suspended during storm events.
 Despite the fact that unregulated hydraulic mining ceased in 1884, and many debris control dams were built to hold back the tailings, there is a significant amount of inorganic mercury washing off of legacy hydraulic mine sites, especially during storm events.
 This allows for mercury to be transported into aquatic ecosystems where it can methylate and become incorporated into the food web.
 See Malakoff Diggins.

-Foothill Reservoirs: Until recently, addressing mercury loading associated with abandoned mines was not considered a high priority strategy for the Bay-Delta because there was the erroneous assumption that foothill reservoirs were holding back the mercury source.
+Mercury Contaminated Sediment in Reservoirs: Until recently, addressing mercury loading associated with abandoned mines was not considered a high priority strategy for the Bay-Delta because there was the erroneous assumption that foothill reservoirs were holding back the mercury source.
 The reservoirs, however, are filling up with mercury-contaminated sediment and their trapping efficiency is decreasing.
 In addition, scientific advancements indicate that even low levels of mercury in sediment and water are prone to methylation, leading to high levels in fish through biomagnification and bioaccumulation.
 Subsequent research suggests that mercury bound (adsorbed) to fine silts and clays that originate from hydraulic mine sites can be transported over the top of dams, meaning that when reservoirs spill turbid water during storm events, mercury is being delivered to downstream waterways including the Bay-Delta.
 See Combie Reservoir.

-Human Exposure: As a result of mercury transported off-site from legacy mines, the vast majority of water bodies in the Sierra Nevada and the Bay-Delta are listed as impaired for mercury under section 303(d) of the Clean Water Act.
+Mercury Exposure: As a result of mercury transported off-site from legacy mines, the vast majority of water bodies in the Sierra Nevada and the Bay-Delta are listed as impaired for mercury under section 303(d) of the Clean Water Act.
 Numerous water bodies have state-issued fish consumption advisories for mercury warning sensitive populations, including women and children, to avoid consumption of predatory fish such as bass altogether.
 Consumption of mercury contaminated fish is the primary pathway of human exposure to this developmental neurotoxin.
 Exposure to mercury during pregnancy can cause permanent neurological deficits in children and the effects of mercury exposure during childhood include slow development, language and memory impairment, and attention disorders.
 See our Gold Country Angler Survey.

 In 2014 TSF received funding from DWR to lead a regional Mercury Forum.
-Since 2015 the Forum has met quarterly to share lessons learned around permitting, sampling, and remediation activities for a bundle of sediment and mercury abatement projects in the Cosumnes, American, Bear, Yuba (CABY) watershed region.
+From 2015 – 2017 the Forum met quarterly to share lessons learned around permitting, sampling, and remediation activities for a bundle of sediment and mercury abatement projects in the Cosumnes, American, Bear, Yuba (CABY) watershed region.
 To date seven M.S. theses that address legacy mercury and sediment in our headwaters have been completed by CSU, Chico graduate students under the direction of TSF’s Science Director (with the collaboration of technical experts) and four additional theses are currently underway.

 TSF launched the Headwater Mercury Source Reduction Technical Advisory Committee (HMSR-TAC) in 2017 as a way to leverage the outcomes of the Mercury Forum and facilitate the development and implementation of a regional Strategy to address mercury contamination in Sierra Nevada watersheds.
 The inaugural HMSR-TAC meeting, held in July 2017, focused on the inventory and assessment of hydraulic mines and mine features as key headwater sources of mercury.
 Refer to the top of the page for the date and topic of future meetings.